eformsignen/eformsignen.github.io/help/chapter2.rst

    -  **Manage members:** You can invite members or edit member information.

+   -  **Manage permissions:** Allows the company administrator to assign members as company managers, template managers, and document managers, as well as manage their permissions.

    -  **Manage company stamp** You can grant stamp use permissions and view stamp use history, as well as adding and managing company stamps.